chartjs/Chart.js/docs/getting-started/usage.md

 - We `import` the JavaScript client library for [Cube](https://cube.dev/?ref=eco-chartjs), an open-source API for data apps, configure it with the API URL (`apiUrl`) and the authentication token (`cubeToken`), and finally instantiate the client (`cubeApi`).
 - Cube API is hosted in [Cube Cloud](https://cube.dev/cloud/?ref=eco-chartjs) and connected to a database with a [public dataset](https://github.com/MuseumofModernArt/collection) of ~140,000 records representing all of the artworks in the collection of the [Museum of Modern Art](https://www.moma.org) in New York, USA.
 Certainly, a more real-world dataset than what we’ve got now.
 - We define a couple of asynchronous functions to fetch data from the API: `getAquisitionsByYear` and `getDimensions`.
 The first one returns the number of artworks by the year of acquisition, the other returns the number of artworks for every width-height pair (we’ll need it for another chart).
 - Let’s take a look at `getAquisitionsByYear`.
 First, we create a declarative, JSON-based query in the `acquisitionsByYearQuery` variable.
-As you can see, we specify that for every `yearAcquired` we’d like to get the `count` of artworks; `yearAcquired` has to be set (i.e., not undefined); the result set would be sorted by `yearAcquired` in the ascending order.
+As you can see, we specify that for every `yearAcquired` we’d like to get the `count` of artworks; `yearAcquired` has to be set (i.e., not undefined); the result set would be sorted by `yearAcquired` in ascending order.
 - Second, we fetch the `resultSet` by calling `cubeApi.load` and map it to an array of objects with desired `year` and `count` properties.

 Now, let’s deliver the real-world data to our chart.
 Please apply a couple of changes to `src/acquisitions.js`: add an import and replace the definition of the `data` variable.